 Don’t get too artsy.
 Cropping a bit of the crown of your head is fine and can be an effective way to focus more attention on your eyes, but don’t let your photographer chop off whole portions of your face.
 Whether you’re in business or the arts, extreme crops imply you’re trying to hide something.
 Before you make final crops, consider other restrictions: LinkedIn has specific crop rules, as may your company’s webmaster or your own website theme.
 Casting agents generally prefer a standard size, most often vertical, though this has relaxed somewhat in recent years to include horizontal shots.

-Retouching is meant to bring out the best you by bringing out the sparkle in your eyes, cleaning up loose hairs, eliminating temporary blemishes (see What is a Great Headshot, Rule #1).
+Retouching is meant to bring out the best you by bringing out the sparkle in your eyes, cleaning up loose hairs, eliminating temporary blemishes (see What is a Great Headshot, #1).
 It shouldn’t be used like cosmetic surgery, a fountain of youth or a miracle weight loss program.
 Otherwise, when potential clients / bosses / casting directors meet you face-to-face, they’ll feel like you misrepresented yourself.

 #3: Web resolution or high resolution images?